 This section of the report provides analysis of the exemptions, exclusions, deductions and credits that can be used to reduce Personal Income Tax liability.
 The computation of West Virginia Personal Income Tax begins with federal adjusted gross income.
 The Internal Revenue Code provides for certain exclusions and adjustments in determining federal adjusted gross income.
-The Personal Income Tax section includes a list of these federal exclusions, but no revenue estimate or analysis has been provided.
 West Virginia allows some decreasing modifications to federal adjusted gross income.
 A deduction is also allowed based on the number of personal exemptions claimed on the federal return under federal rules in place prior to 2018.
 In addition, various credits may be applied to Personal Income Tax liability.